ekimekim/python-blog/2-functions.md

 ```
 You'll often see these called "positional args", "\*args", or "variadic args".
 While it's a common convention to name the argument `*args`,
 you should pick a more descriptive name if possible.
+It's the `*` which makes it special, not the exact name.

 Note that in python2, it is a syntax error to put any further args (with one exception, see below)
 after the `*args` in the argument list.